Nabatieh: Ottoman era

-Late 20th and early 21st centuries
+Israeli attacks in late 20th and early 21st centuries

-During Israel’s first full scale invasion of Lebanon, Operation Litani, March 1978, most of the population of Nabatieh fled their homes in a bombardment that, according to the New York Times, left "[h]ardly a house [ ] intact".
+During Israel's first full scale invasion of Lebanon, Operation Litani, March 1978, most of the population of Nabatieh fled their homes in a bombardment that, according to the New York Times, left "[h]ardly a house [ ] intact".
 The 20 March report continues "There are only 25 to 30 families left in the once prosperous farm center of 40,000 inhabitants".

 Following the 1982 Israeli invasion of southern Lebanon, in October 1983 an Israel Defense Forces (IDF) convoy drove into Nabatieh at the height of the Ashura celebrations.
 In the ensuing confrontation a jeep was overturned and set on fire.
 The soldiers responded with rifle fire and grenades and one person was killed and several wounded.
-This incident, as well as the assassination of Sheikh Ragheb Harb, is seen as the turning point in the Shia community’s relationship with the occupying Israelis.
+This incident, as well as the assassination of Sheikh Ragheb Harb, is seen as the turning point in the Shia community's relationship with the occupying Israelis.

-After Israel’s withdrawal in 1985 Nabatieh was on the edge of the so-called security zone.
+After Israel's withdrawal in 1985 Nabatieh was on the edge of the so-called security zone.

 On 24 August 1989 an IAF air strike on Ain Abu Suwar near Nabatieh killed nine people.
 Reports stated that the dead were refugees from the fighting in Beirut.
 In early December the same year Nabatieh was shelled for three days by the South Lebanon Army.
 Four people were killed and eighteen wounded.

 On 17 May 1991 two bombs exploded in Nabatieh killing four people including a member of the South Lebanon Army.
 A statement from the Islamic Jihad Organization claimed responsibility.
 Five months later the area around Nabatieh was subjected to eight days of shelling by the South Lebanon Army and the Israeli Army.
 The bombardment culminated on 1 November with a series of IAF airstrikes which destroyed two bridges between Nabatieh and Iqlim al Tuffah.
 The Israeli offensive coincided with the start of the Madrid Peace Conference.

 During Operation Accountability, 25–31 July 1993, Nabatieh was extensively damaged by Israel artillery fire and airstrikes.
 Fifty-five towns and villages were heavily damaged during the offensive.

 The IDF shelled Nabatieh again on 21 March 1994; during the bombardment a school was hit killing a twelve year old girl and wounding twenty-two others.
 Earlier in the day Hezbollah had killed two Israeli soldiers and three SLA militiamen.
 Just over four months later, 4 August, the Israeli Air Force launched three airstrikes in the Nabatieh area which killed eight civilians and wounded eighteen.
 On 20 October Israeli shelling killed five civilians in Nabatieh.
 The day before the SLA had killed two civilians after their patrol hit a land mine.
 The shelling originated from the IDF military outpost base, Dabshe, which was situated on a hill overlooking Nabatieh.
 The following week, 29 October, twenty Hizbollah fighters overran and set fire to the base.
 A video later broadcast by al-Manar showing the Hezbollah flag flying over the Israeli base caused a sensation.
 At the time it was estimated that Nabatieh had a population of 60,000.